actuallyrizzn/ucw/docs/project-idea.md

 ## 🚀 **Ready for Development**

-This specification defines UCW as a **cross-platform CLI interface synthesizer** — a tool that observes a system's command language and can reconstruct any of its verbs as Python-callable objects.
+This specification defines UCW as a **single-command wrapper compiler** — a developer tool that can be dropped into any environment to turn arbitrary system commands into working Python interfaces or extend an existing CLI incrementally.

 **Key Success Factors:**
-- Focus on core functionality: discover → parse → wrap → execute
+- Focus on single-command analysis and wrapper generation
+- Dual-mode operation: library (in-memory) and builder (file output)
 - Start with common built-in commands for validation
 - Build incrementally with clear phase boundaries
 - Maintain zero external dependencies beyond Python stdlib